juliomeza/Mapping_Earthquakes/README.md

 # Mapping Earthquakes
 ## Overview of Project
-Visualize the all the earthquakes for the past 7 days, all the eartjquakes greater than 4.5 and the tectonic plates.
+Visualize the all the earthquakes for the past 7 days, all the earthquakes greater than 4.5 and the tectonic plates.